oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 client MAY downgrade to TCP/TLS as a last resort.

-If the client previously received a CONNACK with Session Expiry Interval greater than zero, indicating that the broker retains the session, the client SHOULD prefer reconnecting on QUIC before attempting TCP/TLS.
+If the client previously received a CONNACK with Session Expiry Interval greater than zero (MQTT 5.0), indicating that the broker retains the session, the client SHOULD prefer reconnecting on QUIC before attempting TCP/TLS.
 This helps avoid unintended session takeovers where the client's TCP/TLS reconnection could displace an existing QUIC session that the broker is still maintaining.

+For MQTT 3.1.1, the CONNACK has no Session Expiry Interval.
+The client MUST infer session persistence from the `Clean Session` flag it sent in CONNECT: if `Clean Session` was 0, the broker retains the session across network failures [MQTT311] §3.1.1; the client SHOULD prefer reconnecting on QUIC before attempting TCP/TLS to avoid unintended session takeovers.

 ### 6.6.4 Preventing Reconnection Livelock

 To prevent infinite reconnection loops when both transports are available, the broker MUST enforce the following:

+For MQTT 5.0:

 1. Once the broker has closed a transport for a given session (Section 6.5.2), the broker MUST reject any subsequent `MQTT.CONNECT` on that transport.
-2. The rejection MUST be sent as an `MQTT.DISCONNECT` with an appropriate Reason Code (e.g., `0x82` Protocol Error for Single Stream mode, or a mode-specific code if defined in a future revision).
+2. The rejection MUST be sent as an `MQTT.DISCONNECT` with Reason Code `0x82` (Protocol Error) or `0x8E` (Session taken over).
 3. The `MQTT.DISCONNECT` SHOULD include a `Server Keep Alive` value [MQTT5] §3.2.2.3.14 indicating the minimum interval (in seconds) the client MUST wait before attempting another connection on this transport.
 The RECOMMENDED